 I’ve known Nir for about three and half years, and he’s become a friend.
 I also worked on his book with him.

-You should read his blog about psychology.
-It makes some really powerful but hard-to-understand stuff easy to apply to building products and technology.
+The blog makes some really powerful but hard-to-understand stuff easy to apply to building products and technology.
 It’s just really fascinating to read, and for anyone building a product, there’s a lot you can learn from what he’s writing about.
 It’s one of the best product oriented blogs out there.

 Your Turn: Ask Ryan Anything